 Panel that leads to attic space behind bonus room wall.
 The attic area behind the bonus room wall.

-I find these attics in older homes throughout Baltimore County and if you take a drive through this Southland Hills neighborhood, it is easy to see that many of the 200 homes built in the development are all of similar Cape-Cod style.
+I find these attics in older homes throughout Baltimore County and Maryland for that matter and if you take a drive through this Southland Hills neighborhood, it is easy to see that many of the 200 homes built in the development are all of similar Cape-Cod style.

 How to Make Insulation Decisions in a Cape-Cod